outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - rules of optimization & certainty-development like:
         - build from understanding (meaning interface) first, rather than building to get understanding
-          - new information & rules discovered should usually sync with previous information & rules & other interface structures, as there is rarely a discovery that requires a change to many/all known rules, and these discoveries follow patterns & rules as well
+          - new information & rules discovered should usually sync with previous information & rules & other interface structures, as there is rarely a discovery that requires a change to many/all known rules, and these discoveries follow patterns & rules as well (like that 'changes develop on interfaces that can contain them' and 'changes follow change patterns/rules & comply with other change interface structures like change components')
         - build in learning/update functionality at every point to allow injection of new information to correct understanding & understanding-derivation/generation/finding methods
         - build in functionality to assess the comparable reasons a solution/prediction/answer is right/wrong
           - this is to filter out solutions that have more reasons it could be wrong compared to other solutions or compared to reasons it could be right (like being 'possible' with known rules)